 Cleaning A Viscose Rug Results In Any Combination Of 4 Possible Outcomes

-1) Yellowing – cellulose fibers yellow when wet, so any liquid that spills on viscose has the potential to turn the rug yellow.
+1) Yellowing – cellulose fibers turn yellow when wet, so any liquid that spills on viscose has the potential to turn the rug yellow.
 Try to clean the yellow, and you will just make it worse.
-Citrus based detergents seem to give us the best results with very exhaustive drying attempts and variations.
+Acid based detergents seem to give us the best results with very exhaustive drying attempts and variations.

 2) Shedding – because the fibers making up the thread are weak and short, they break and shed.
 Normal wear and tear (vacuuming and walking on it) will pull lose strands and eventually make the rug look shaggy.
 Compare it to a sweater that pills.
 Washing/cleaning it just speeds up this process.
 You have to shave off the offending stragglers to keep the fabric looking good.